Policies

 Use of AI During Peer Review

-Reviewers are fully responsible for the accuracy, fairness, and confidentiality of their evaluations.
+Reviewers remain fully responsible for the accuracy, fairness, and integrity of their evaluations.

-The journal may use internally approved AI-assisted tools (e.g., for plagiarism detection or reviewer suggestions), all of which conform to data protection regulations and ensure confidentiality.
+The journal may internally use secure and approved AI-assisted tools for tasks such as plagiarism detection or reviewer identification, provided they comply with data protection and confidentiality standards.

 Policy for Editors